Elva (car manufacturer): Mk IV and V

 Further success came on 21 June 1959 when Arthur Tweedale and Bob Davis won the Marlboro Six Hour Endurance Race in Maryland driving the No. 37 Elva Mark IV.
 Art Tweedale repeated the win in the Marlboro Six Hours in 1960.
 Teamed with Ed Costley he covered 337.75 miles, this time in an Elva Mark V sports car.
 Introduced mid-way through the 1959 season, the Mark V was the final iteration of the Elva front-engined sports racing car and differed from the Mark IV only through some minor tweaks to the rear suspension and revised bodywork.

 Elva sports racers featured again at Goodwood in the 24th Tourist Trophy race held on 5 September 1959.
 A Mark IV driven by John Brown and Chris Steele finished the race in overall 13th place.
 However, marque honours were taken by the Mk V driven to 3rd in the 1,100 cc class and 9th overall by Mike McKee and Cedric Brierley.

-Although ultimately outclassed by the similarly-engined Lola Mk1, the Elva Mark IV and Mark V models were short-lived but relatively successful models in the highly competitive late 1950s 1,100 cc sports/racing class.
+Although ultimately outclassed by the similarly engined Lola Mk1, the Elva Mark IV and Mark V models were short-lived but relatively successful models in the highly competitive late 1950s 1,100 cc sports/racing class.
 In the period up to the end of 1960, aside from one notable event detailed below, they were only ever raced in serious events with the modestly-powered but efficient 1,098cc Coventry-Climax FWA engine fitted with SU carburettors.
 However, their lightweight construction, innovative suspension and good aerodynamics made them serious competition.

-The majority of Mark IV and Mark V cars built were exported to the USA and raced successfully by both amateur and professional racers alike.
+The majority of Mark IV and Mark V cars built were exported to the US and raced successfully by both amateur and professional racers alike.
 One notable occasion saw Burdette Martin's Elva MkIV fitted with a 1,475cc Coventry-Climax FPF F2 engine driven with some success by Ed Crawford in Round 8 of the 1959 USAC Road Racing Championship at Meadowdale.
 Crawford was a renowned Porsche and Briggs Cunningham pilot and took the Elva Mk IV to an emphatic win, lapping the field in the 1,500 cc qualifying heat against some impressive opposition.

 On a slightly less serious note, one of the US-domiciled Mk IV cars ended up featuring in the supporting cast of the Elvis Presley movie 'Viva Las Vegas' although a later Mark VI sports racer played a more prominent role as Elvis' race car.

 The last Mk V chassis won a number of important races in the US midwest driven by Dick Buedingen, including the 1961 Elkhart Lake 500 teamed with Carl Haas.
 At this time Elva Cars Limited was operating from premises at Sedlescombe Road North, Hastings, Sussex, England.